 Marquette vs. Creighton Women's Basketball Predictions & Picks - December 13

-Wednesday's contest between the No. 20 Creighton Bluejays (7-1) and the No. 19 Marquette Golden Eagles (9-0) at Al McGuire Center should be a tight matchup, as our computer prediction projects a final score of 70-68, with Creighton securing the victory.
-Tipoff is at 8:00 PM ET on December 13.
+Wednesday's game features the No. 20 Creighton Bluejays (7-1) and the No. 19 Marquette Golden Eagles (9-0) squaring off at Al McGuire Center in what should be a competitive matchup, with a projected 70-68 victory for Creighton according to our computer prediction.
+Game time is at 8:00 PM ET on December 13.

-The Golden Eagles came out on top in their most recent game 64-62 against Illinois State on Sunday.
+The Golden Eagles are coming off of a 64-62 victory over Illinois State in their last game on Sunday.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!